-This year's Society for Longitudinal and Lifecourse Studies (SLLS) conference will take place online from 20-22 September 2021.
-CLOSER will be exhibiting at the event and will also run a post-conference workshop on longitudinal studies in low- and middle-income countries.
+This year's Society for Longitudinal and Lifecourse Studies (SLLS) conference took place online from 20-22 September 2021.
+CLOSER exhibited at the event and also ran a post-conference workshop on longitudinal studies in low- and middle-income countries.

 About the conference